jeninh/hackmas-day-11/README.md

 └── content.config.ts
 ```

-If you want a starting point for styling, you can copy the CSS files in [this folder](https://github.com/ImShyMike/haxmas-day-11/tree/main/haxmas-day-11/src/styles).
-(I'll be using them throughout the workshop)
+If you want a starting point for styling, you can copy the CSS files in [this folder](https://github.com/ImShyMike/haxmas-day-11/tree/main/haxmas-day-11/src/styles). **(I'll be using this styling throughout the workshop)**

 Don't worry about the contents of each file yet, that will be done later :P

 ## 4) Configuring content

-Astro will need to read and parse our markdown files, for that we will need to configure stuff in `content.config.ts`.
+Astro will need to read and parse our markdown files, for that we will need to configure stuff in `content.config.ts` so the posts in `src/content/posts` can be read properly.

-We will be using the `./src/content/posts` directory to store our blog posts.

 ```ts
 import { defineCollection, z } from 'astro:content';